Treatment of Children With Acute Myelogenous Leukemia (AML)

-Maintenance chemotherapy is not needed for children with AML (other than those with APL, as described in the next section).
+Maintenance chemotherapy is not needed for children with AML (other than those with APL).

 An important part of treatment for AML is supportive care (proper nursing care, nutritional support, antibiotics, and blood transfusions).
 The intense treatment needed for AML usually destroys much of the bone marrow (causing severe shortages of blood cells) and can cause other serious complications.
 Without antibiotic treatment of infections or transfusion support, the current high remission rates would not be possible.